jdcloudcom/en/documentation/IoT/IoT-Hub/Introduction/Product-Overview.md

 # Product Overview

-IoT Hub Service is the PaaS service for device management focusing connection with IoT devices.
+IoT Hub is the PaaS service for device management focusing connection with IoT devices.

-The IoT Hub Service provides the device connection communication function to help users with collection and JD Cloud onboarding of device data; the platform provides the device management function to help users with remote management and controlling devices; the platform offers interfaces to forward and store the device data to other JD Cloud services through the rule engine so as to help users with the integration of applications.
+The IoT Hub provides the device connection communication function to help users with collection and JD Cloud onboarding of device data; the platform provides the device management function to help users with remote management and controlling devices; the platform offers interfaces to forward and store the device data to other JD Cloud services through the rule engine so as to help users with the integration of applications.

 ## Common Operation